ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ```

 Overly deep recursion can sometimes confuse type checkers or lead to performance issues in type checking.
-Recursive aliases cannot be directly made generic with `TypeVar` in the current typing system
+Recursive aliases cannot be directly made generic with type variable in the current typing system
 (you can wrap recursive structures inside generic classes if needed).

 ## Structural Subtyping with Protocols